Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 • Research comparable rents in your area and use that data in your conversation

-• Consider moving if the new amount is beyond what makes financial sense
+• Consider moving if the new amount no longer makes financial sense

-• Connect with local tenant advocacy groups who may be able to provide support or information
+• Connect with local tenant advocacy groups who may offer support or information

-The rent hike law in unregulated markets does not protect against high increases, only against increases delivered without proper process.
+In unregulated markets, the law does not protect against high increases — only against increases delivered without proper process.

 Where Rent Increase Caps Apply — Key Examples